bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_D.md

 ## Domain Name System Security Extensions
 The Domain Name System Security Extensions (DNSSEC) is a suite of extension specifications by the Internet Engineering Task Force (IETF) for securing data exchanged in the Domain Name System (DNS) in Internet Protocol (IP) networks.

+The original design of the Domain Name System did not include any security features.
+It was conceived only as a scalable distributed system.
+The Domain Name System Security Extensions (DNSSEC) attempt to add security, while maintaining backward compatibility.
+Request for Comments 3833 documents some of the known threats to the DNS, and their solutions in DNSSEC.

 Links
 - [https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions)